Welcome to the Gerald I. Lamkin Innovation & Entrepreneurship Center

 It Started With An Idea….“Where Dreams Take Flight”

-Interim Chancellor Dr. Thomas G. Coley delighted in hearing the history of the Lambkin Center.
+Chancellor Dr. Thomas G. Coley, delighted in hearing the history of the Lamkin Center.

 From that vision came the Innovation and Entrepreneurship Center -- a place "where dreams take flight" and a source of inspiration to students, staff, faculty, and alumni of Ivy Tech Community College Northwest and all of Northwest Indiana.

 After President Emeritus Lamkin announced his retirement, the center was renamed the Gerald I. Lamkin Innovation & Entrepreneurship Center.
 The Center is the region’s innovation and entrepreneurship gateway to lifelong innovators, lifelong learners and lifelong leaders.
 In our efforts to inspire innovation and creativity, we discover, encourage, honor and celebrate individual and team innovators.

 For example, our highest award for team innovation is the Chanute Prize for Team Innovation.
 We recognize Octave Chanute for his 19th Century experiments on the Indiana Dunes that helped launched the success of the Wright Brothers on the Carolina coast.

 O’Merrial Butchee, the Director of the Gerald I. Lamkin Innovation & Entrepreneurship Center, has worked with innovative clients like Johnson Controls, Northwestern Mutual Insurance Company, Inc. and McDonalds Corporation where she experienced their best practices and innovative works.
 She has served in her current role in 2006 and has been an adjunct instructor for the past 16 years at Ivy Tech Northwest.